LizwiTech456/LizwiTech456/README.md

 ## Hi there 👋

+I'm Lizwi, a Sound Engineer based in South Africa.

+I am a ProTools Specialist & recived this Certification through Avid, the developers of ProTools.
+I attaiened a diploma in Audio Technology at The Academy of Sound Engineering in June of 2025.

+My Skill set as a ProTools user is very broad but the most important is my understanding of how to use ProTools.
+My work flow with this software allows me to deliver high quality projects at a quick rate.

+If you want to check out some of my best work use this google drive link.
 <!--
 **LizwiTech456/LizwiTech456** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.